MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/regional-emergency-response/portals-admin-reporting.md

 #### Map

-When you hover over map area and point to a county, you can see the county related information:
+When you hover over map area and point to a county, you can see the county-related information:

 ![Supply map](media/portal-admin-powerbi-supply-map.png)

-Similarly, you can hover over the timeline chart to view date specific numbers in tooltip as you move across dates.
+Similarly, you can hover over the timeline chart to view date-specific numbers in tooltip as you move across dates.

 ## General portal options